HassarHassane/RWA-Project/Readme.md

 The number of MaxIterations
 </li>
 <li>
-The number o k-shortest path if you choose k-shortest path algorithm
+The number of k-shortest path if you choose k-shortest path algorithm
 </li>
 </ul>
 <p>
-Then clik in the start button to start.If everything is going well a message is displayed to you.
+Then clik in the start button to start.
+If everything is going well a message is displayed to you.
 After you need just to click in these button to visualize in new window:
 </p>
 <ul>